Mukassir-Ahmed-Farooqui/Multiplayer-pixel-canvas/README.md

-# Realtime Pixel Drawing Canvas with WebSocket Integration
+# Realtime Pixel Drawing Canvas with WebSocket Integration and Automating the pipeline with Jenkins

 ## Deployed Application